Mi fortuna es amarte

 Mi fortuna es amarte (English title: Your Love Is My Fortune) is a Mexican telenovela that aired on Las Estrellas from 8 November 2021 to 13 March 2022.
 The series is produced by Nicandro Díaz González.
 It is an adaptation of the Colombian telenovela La quiero a morir created by Luis Felipe Salamanca.
 It stars Susana González and David Zepeda.
 The telenovela follows Natalia and Vicente, who are forced by life circumstances to live together under the same roof.

-The telenovela is streaming on Vix since 21 July 2022 and has a total of 95 episodes.
+The telenovela has been streaming on Vix since 21 July 2022 and has a total of 95 episodes.

 Plot

-Natalia Robles (Susana González) has dedicated her life to her family.
-On the eve of celebrating her 20th wedding anniversary, she discovers the betrayal of her husband, Adrián Cantú (Sergio Sendel), who is on the run with Verónica Alanís (Denia Agalianou), Natalia's best friend.
-Adrián and Verónica have hatched a plan to flee after having scammed the clients of the real estate agency where they are both partners, along with Mario (Carlos de la Mota), Verónica's boyfriend.
+Natalia Robles has dedicated her life to her family.
+On the eve of celebrating her 20th wedding anniversary, she discovers the betrayal of her husband, Adrián Cantú, who is on the run with Verónica Alanís, Natalia's best friend.
+Adrián and Verónica have hatched a plan to flee after having scammed the clients of the real estate agency where they are both partners, along with Mario, Verónica's boyfriend.
 Adrián leaves Natalia bankrupt.
-However, in the midst of her situation, she decides to move forward in order to raise her daughters Andrea (Fernanda Urdapilleta) and Regina (Daniela Martínez Caballero).
+However, in the midst of her situation, she decides to move forward in order to raise her daughters, Andrea and Regina.

-On the other hand, Vicente Ramírez (David Zepeda), suffers the loss of his wife Lucía Nieto (Adriana Fonseca), who is killed in a robbery.
-Vicente's young son Benjamín (André Sebastián González) witnessed the death of his mother and suffers trauma that leaves him speechless.
+On the other hand, Vicente Ramírez, suffers the loss of his wife Lucía Nieto, who is killed in a robbery.
+Vicente's young son Benjamín witnessed the death of his mother and suffers trauma that leaves him speechless.
 The day after burying Lucía, Vicente is confronted with the surprise that he has been a victim of fraud by Adrián's real estate agency.
 Natalia and Vicente's lives come together when he arrives at the real estate agency to claim the money that was scammed from them, along with the other creditors.
 Natalia, on behalf of her husband, and Mario, ask for time to be able to repair the economic damage.
 Natalia and Vicente will discover that even in the midst of the worst experience, love can always be rescued.